Getting kids to pack a lunch isn’t as hard as you might think, and it’ll help save you considerable hassle.

-Whether it’s multiplication or Medieval history, back-to-school is the time of year when your kids pick up a bunch of new skills and knowledge.
+Whether it’s multiplication or Medieval history, back-to-school is the time of year when your kids pick up a bunch of new skills and knowledge (like how to mute themselves during a Zoom call).
 But that’s not all that your children can brush up on.
 This time of year is a great time for the smallest family members, no matter their age, to learn about how to contribute in the kitchen.
 Here are some tried-and-true ways for getting kids involved in preparing and packing their lunches.

 Think your kids are too young to start rolling up their sleeves and packing their own lunches?
 Actually, little ones can get involved in formulating a menu even when they’re pretty small, says Cat Cora, first female Iron Chef, restaurateur, author, and mom of six boys.